bdionne/indexer/Readme.md

 ## Don't try this at home

 But if you do it's not too hard.
 You need a recent copy of hovercraft in your couchdb install directory.
 For best results install this project in a sibling directory to couchdb.
-In the top level of indexer:

-    mkdir checkpoints

-This directory is used <a href="http://github.com/bdionne/indexer/blob/master/indexer.erl#L18">here</a> if you want to move things around.
-I then typically start couchdb like so:
+I typically start couchdb with:

     ERL_FLAGS='-sname couch@localhost -pa ../indexer' ./utils/run -i

 assuming hovercraft is compiled and on the path.
+If indexer is not a subling directory adjust the -pa accordingly

     indexer:start().
     indexer:index("biomedgt").

-It creates a new database, .eg. biomedgt-idx to store the index
+It creates a new database, .eg. biomedgt-idx to store the index.
+It also store checkpoint information in the index db for help in the event of restart

 And with luck you see these <a href="http://gist.github.com/241278">messages</a>.
 While it's running you can search: